Dawda Jawara: 1994 coup

-On 3 February 2017, Jawara was visited at his home by the newly elected President Adama Barrow and pledged to render support to Barrow's government.
+On 3 February 2017, Jawara was visited at his home by the newly elected president Adama Barrow and pledged to render support to Barrow's government.

-When he died, Sir Dawda was the last living Gambian who had been conferred a knighthood (in 1966) under the monarchy of the Gambia.
+When he died, Sir Dawda was the last living Gambian who had been conferred a knighthood (in the 1966 New Year Honours) under the monarchy of the Gambia.

 Depiction on Gambian currency

 Sir Dawda's portrait is depicted on various banknotes and coins of The Gambian dalasi from 1971 to 1994.